Search

 Produces High Yields

+2015 All-America Selections Winner!
 50 days.
 Melothria scabra.
 (F1) Parisian Gherkin Cucumber.
-This early maturing plant produces high yields of 2 to 4" long, medium green cucumbers.
-They have the sweet cucumber flavor.
+This early-maturing plant produces high yields of 2 to 4" long, medium green cucumbers.
+It is a popular mini-cucumber that is ideal for pickling.
+They have a sweet cucumber flavor.
 Perfect for salads, snacks, and pickling.
-Perfect for container gardening, hanging baskets, or small gardens where space is very limited.
+Perfect for container gardening, hanging baskets, or small gardens with very limited space.
+Excellent choice for home gardens, Farmer’s Markets, and market growers.
 A variety from the USA.
 Disease Resistant: Ccu, CMV, DM.

 Lot No: 102433-OG